Vaios Laschos

 Postdoctoral Researcher

-Bayesian methods on optimal transport, optimal transport and rough paths, algorithms on discrete optimal transport, EVIs on spaces of measures.
+Research focus on Bayesian methods on optimal transport, optimal transport and rough paths, algorithms on discrete optimal transport, and Evolutionary Variational Inequalities (EVIs) on spaces of measures.

 Technical University of Berlin